FRD898/Tech-Store/README.md

 ```

 ## Executing
-After installing all dependencies you will be able to execute:
+After installing all dependencies you will be able to start the application:

 Enter to the root file Tech-Store/ and execute: